subquery/subql/docs/quickstart/helloworld-localhost.md

 ## Step 5: docker-compose

 Using Docker allows you to run this example very quickly because all the required infrastructure can be provided within the Docker image.
-Run `docker-compose pull && docker-compose up`
+Run `docker-compose pull && docker-compose up`.

 This will kick everything into life where eventually you will get blocks being fetched.